adult congenital heart disease Dubai

 - Control irregular heart rhythms

-- Prevent blood clots, especially with stroke risk
+- Prevent blood clots that causes stroke

 - Reduce fluid buildup or improve heart efficiency